PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 #### 'O': Dropout message

-Mark a dropout (lost logging messages) of a given duration in ms
+Mark a dropout (lost logging messages) of a given duration in ms.

 Dropouts can occur e.g. if the device is not fast enough.